Ivan Tasovac was born in Belgrade, in 1966.

 At twelve, he made his debut appearances as a pianist with the Belgrade and Zagreb philharmonic orchestras.
 Tasovac earned a BA and Master degree in piano performance at the Moscow P. I. Tchaikovsky Conservatory.
 In his professional career, he performed both as a soloist and with numerous orchestras in Italy, Switzerland, Spain, Ireland, USA, Russia, Belgium, former Yugoslavia other countries.

 Tasovac was the Director of the Belgrade Philharmonic Orchestra from March 2001 until August 2013.
 During this period, the orchestra grew into one of the leading European orchestras (The Independent), Serbia’s cult orchestra (The Financial Times), the most successful cultural institution in Serbia (Jutarnji list, Zagreb) and Serbia’s most powerful PR weapon (Kvällsposten, Malmö).
-In addition to notable international guest appearances throughout Europe, at his initiative, the Belgrade Philharmonic Orchestra will go on its first-ever tour of the United States in its history, in the autumn of 2014.
+In addition to notable international guest appearances throughout Europe, at his initiative, the Belgrade Philharmonic Orchestra undertook its first-ever tour of the United States in its history, in the autumn of 2014.
 During his term, the orchestra considerably enhanced institutional and regional cooperation.

 On 19 September 2013, the Government of the Republic of Serbia relieved Ivan Tasovac of his duty as Director of the Belgrade Philharmonic Orchestra, following his appointment as Minister of Culture and Information on 2 September.
 In April 2014, Tasovac was reappointed as Minister of Culture and Information in the new Government.